stat545ubc-2021/ChloeYou_Mini_Data_Analysis/Milestone3/mini-project-3.md

 # Exercise 3: Reading and writing data

-Get set up for this exercise by making a folder called `output` in the top level of your project folder / repository.
-You'll be saving things there.

 ## 3.1 (5 points)

 Take a summary table that you made from Milestone 2 (Exercise 1.2), and write it as a csv file in your `output` folder.
 Use the `here::here()` function.